jrpotter/notebook/notes/hashing/index.md

 <!--ID: 1716307180980-->
 END%%

+## Load Factor

 Consider hash table $T$ with $m$ slots that stores $n$ entries.
 Then the **load factor** $\alpha$ for $T$ is defined to be $n / m$, i.e. the average number of entries that map to the same slot.

 %%ANKI
 Basic
-The load factor is a ratio of what two numbers?
+The load factor of a hash table is a ratio of what two numbers?
 Back: The number of entries in the table to the number of slots stored in the table.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1718759188190-->